perseids-project/Gardener/README.md

 <h1>Gardener Jekyll Theme for Treebank Publications</h1>

-This guide should help you self-publish a collection of treebank fixes produced on the Perseids platform with Arethusa, hosting them in a simple Jekyll-based blog via GitHub Pages.
+This guide should help you self-publish a collection of treebank fixes produced on the Perseids platform with Arethusa, hosting them in a simple Jekyll-based site via GitHub Pages.

 Prerequisites for using guide include:
     <ul>